OWASP/SecureTea-Project/doc/user_guide.md

 ## License
 **MIT License**

-Copyright (c) 2017 Bambang Rahmadi Kurniawan Payu - http://owasp.or.id
+Copyright (c) 2017 OWASP SecureTea-Project Team - http://owasp.or.id

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal